StergiosAnastasiadis/Newsletter-SignUp/README.md

 # Newsletter-SignUp

-A Simple Sign-Up Page that I have uploaded on Heroku servers.
+A Sign-Up Page for users to subscribe to my newsletter using the MailChimp API.
+Ive uploeded this project on Heroku Servers and it is only for developer reasons.

 Link: https://peaceful-citadel-13711.herokuapp.com/